Biography

 Edited volumes:

-S. Adams and M. Dhont (eds), T&T Clark Handbook to Hellenistic Jewish Literature in Greek (London: Bloomsbury, forthcoming)/
+M. Dhont (ed), T&T Clark Handbook to Hellenistic Jewish Literature in Greek (London: Bloomsbury, 2025).

 Journal articles: